photo by Stacy St. Yves

 Self-published paperback of Writings: Volume 1 (175 pages).

 Published stripped-down version of songwriting reference book entitled Songwriting: Straight To The Point.
-Full, final book (and videos/audio examples) coming spring 2020.
+Full, final book (and videos/audio examples) coming late 2020.

 Assembled and compiled works for Writings: Volume 2 (252 pages)